In Part 1, I explained what I have in mind when I talk about “hierarchy” and “power”, introducing three different types of power:

 Postscript: Further reading & doing

-- If you want to move your organisation towards healthier power dynamics, check thehum.org or contact me for info about out trainings, retreats and coaching.
-We have public events coming up soon in London, Glasgow & Brussels.
+- If you want to move your organisation towards healthier power dynamics, check thehum.org for training and advice, online or face-to-face.

 - For practical & personal stories of people navigating the new power dynamics of decentralised organisations, read Better Work Together, the new book from Enspiral (the chapters by Silvia Zuur and Kate Beecroft are especially relevant).